-SERVING: SUNDAY 8:30-10:00AM (or until food supply runs out)
+Serving: Sunday from 12:00 - 2:00 PM (or until food supply runs out)

 Subvert UD is a youth and student-led club where volunteers and club members come together to provide free hot meals.
-They serve a variety of FREE meals like quesadillas, grilled sandwiches, chicken based meals, and more!
+They serve a variety of FREE meals like quesadillas, grilled sandwiches, chicken-based meals, and more!

 UHeights is proud to serve as a host site for Seattle Community Fridge.
 The goal of a community fridge is to fight food insecurity, along with food waste, by providing FREE food to those in need.
 Anyone is able to donate and food.
 Take what you need, Leave what you can!

 We also serve as a site for the Seattle Street Sink, installed right by the bus stop (bus lines to UHeights include bus lines: 45, 73, and 373) in front of our building.
 This is an inexpensive solution to provide the simple, but critical function of hand washing.
 Designed by Jeff Hou & team, and sponsored by Real Change.